How to quickly resize images on Mac

 Open your image in Preview and follow these steps to crop your photo or other visual:

-Bonus tip: Convert to any format & enhance your photo
+Bonus tips: Convert to any format & enhance your photo

-First off, Permute is a universal media converter that can help you convert images, video, and audio to a number of formats.
-Just drag and drop your images to the Permute window and select the format you want to convert them to — PDF, JPEG, PNG, HEIF, etc.
+Permute is a universal media converter that can help you convert images, video, and audio to a number of formats.
+Just drag and drop your images to the app window and select the format you want to convert them to — PDF, JPEG, PNG, HEIF, etc.

-If the file format you want isn’t in the drop down menu of the converter, you can actually click Add Preset… > Add New Preset…, select Image, and add more formats, including BMP, GIF, TIFF.
+If the file format you want isn’t in the converter's drop-down menu, you can click Add Preset… > Add New Preset…, select Image, and add more formats, including BMP, GIF, and TIFF.

 And by the way, since we are talking about how to resize an image on Mac, Permute knows how to do that too — simply click the wheel icon in the top right corner and check the Resize option:

 Luminar Neo is another app you might find handy when working with photos.
-Just like Permute, we refrained from including this solution in our guide on how to resize a photo on Mac as the key function of this app is AI-enhanced image editing that can help turn your takes into something breathtaking.
-That said, since you are looking for a tool to reduce photo size on Mac, we’ll start with this feature of the app.
+Just like Permute, I refrained from including this solution in our guide on how to resize a photo on Mac, as the key function of this app is AI-enhanced image editing that can help turn your takes into something breathtaking.
+That said, since you are looking for a tool to reduce photo size on Mac, I’ll start with this feature of the app.

 Luminar Neo resize tool lets you set the pixel length of each side of the pic individually, as well as by long or short edge.
 Make the changes you want and click Save to export your edited visual.